Carlos Molinari: Career

 Molinari is a founding member of the regional business platform Developers & Builders Alliance (DBA), which has offices in the U.S. and throughout Latin America.

 Political activities

-In 2011, Molinari ran as deputy when his friend Mario Ishii challenged the candidacy of Daniel Scioli for re-election as governor of the Buenos Aires province.
+In 2011, Molinari ran as a deputy when his friend Mario Ishii challenged the candidacy of Daniel Scioli for re-election as governor of the Buenos Aires province.
 "We are a possible alternative to the management of the current provincial leader,” Molinari told an interviewer.
 “We are able to see an alternative for the people of Buenos Aires with my practicality and with the ideological capacity of Mario Ishii.”
 Ishii and Molinari failed to win, despite a reported expenditure by Molinari of 6 million pesos.

 Obama connection

 Molinari is friendly with Miami businessman Freddy Balsera, who led the Barack Obama campaign’s outreach effort to Latinos and is head of the Hispanic Council of the Democratic Party in the U.S. Together, Molinari and Balsera have been involved together in a business venture involving “social housing.”

 Molinari visited the White House in 2010 and contributed financially to the reelection campaign of President Obama in 2010.
 He also attended a 2010 dinner in Miami in support of Obama at the mansion of Gloria and Emilio Estefan, where he spoke to President Obama.

 He has also donated to the Democratic Party PAC ActBlue.